ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

 Or, is it?
 See, I was also lucky about the terrain: There were bushes and a ditch before the small trees.
 So, motorcycle hit multiple non destructive obstacles before stopping.
 This made it slower, gradually.
-Unfortunately, there were still a big impact.
+Unfortunately, there was still a sudden impact that stopped the bike and myself.
+This is what caused damage to us.

 ![](/assets/img/blogs/i-crashed-my-motorcycle-and-broke-my-wrist/20250125_122428.jpg)

 I took the Pulsar to a service for the repair.
-Changed parts are mostly plastics.
-Rest got only repaired.
-Total was 16000 Turkish Liras (439 US Dollars at the time of writing).
-Repair costs in Türkiye are crazy expensive nowadays as well as the spare parts.
+A plastic part is changed and new light was installed.
+Suspensions, brakes and other small plastic parts are fixed.
+Total was 15000 Turkish Liras (412 US Dollars at the time of writing).
+Repair costs in Türkiye are crazy expensive nowadays, as well as the spare parts.

 ## Today

 Today, I can use my left hand.
 But it's movement and power generation is still limited.
 Service told me that my motorcycle was ready this week.
 I also felt I was ready.
 I was OK, bike was OK; We got home safely.
-Done a short ride through Maltepe beach.
+Done a short ride to Maltepe beach afterwards.
 I missed this feeling.